 Key Providers of Rental Assistance

-Steering through rental assistance in Utah is easier when you know where to turn for help.
+Steering through rental assistance in Utah is easier when you know where to turn for help, especially when support comes from both government programs and community partners.

-Utah Community Action offers crucial rental assistance and mediation services for families in housing crises.
+Utah Community Action offers crucial rental assistance and mediation services for families facing housing crises, often working alongside local charitable organisations that provide emergency support and case management.
 The U.S. Department of Housing and Urban Development provides rental assistance vouchers and public housing options for low-income households.

-For those facing potential homelessness, the SLC Housing Stability Division can connect you with essential resources.
-Additionally, Wasatch Tenants United advocates for tenants’ rights and addresses issues with abusive landlords.
+For individuals and families at risk of homelessness, the SLC Housing Stability Division can connect you with essential resources, while groups like Wasatch Tenants United advocate for tenants’ rights and address issues involving abusive landlords.
+Many assistance programs also offer handy calculators that help households estimate rent affordability, track assistance eligibility, and plan monthly housing budgets.

-With $180 million allocated for rental assistance, you’re not alone in seeking support during challenging times.
+With $180 million allocated for rental assistance statewide, Utah residents are not alone in seeking stable housing during challenging times.

 Eligibility Requirements for Assistance